m477301/KnowledgeGraphVerbalizer/Readme.md

 # Setup

-In order to setup the environment locally you must use to terminals, one to set up the website and one to setup the server.
+In order to setup the environment locally you must use two seperate terminals, one to set up the website and one to setup the server.

 # Website Setup